HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

 * This application has been tested on iTerm and Terminal app on MacOS Ventura 13.2.1 only.

 ## Contribution
-* If you would like to contribut to this application, please contact me via
+* If you would like to contribute to this application, please contact me via
   * GitHub [https://github.com/HaveTimeDrinkTea/w11_Professional_README_Generator](https://github.com/HaveTimeDrinkTea/w11_Professional_README_Generator)
   * email to <havetimedrinktea@gmail.com>